New coach Marcus Freeman liking his first Irish spring

 - Marcus FreemanAmerican football player

-SOUTH BEND, Ind.
-(AP) A third of the way into his first spring practice as Notre Dame coach, 36-year-old Marcus Freeman likes what he is seeing from the Fighting Irish.
+SOUTH BEND, Ind. – A third of the way into his first spring practice as Notre Dame coach, 36-year-old Marcus Freeman likes what he is seeing from the Fighting Irish.

 Notre Dame is coming off an 11-2 season and No. 8 ranking in the final Associated Press Top 25 rankings.